-A camera stream is a profile with all of the basic settings used by Orchid Core VMS to record video from the camera.
-Beginning in version 21.12, Orchid Core VMS supports multiple active streams.
+A camera stream is a profile with all of the basic settings used by Orchid Recorder to record video from the camera.
+Orchid Recorder supports multiple active streams.
 Each of the available camera streams will be either a Primary stream, a Secondary stream, or a Disabled stream.
 You can identify them (and assign them) as described below.

 - 1. To reassign a stream, click the Camera icon located in the Mode column to the left of the name of the stream you want to change.
 A pop-up menu will appear. - a.
 Click on the Primary Camera icon to make this the Primary stream.
 (The original Primary stream will become disabled.) - b.
 Click on the Secondary Camera icon to make this the Secondary stream.
 (You may have more than one Secondary stream.
 Keep in mind, however, that each stream that is set to record video will consume additional storage space.) - c.
-Click on the Disabled Camera icon to make this an inactive stream. - The system allows only one Primary stream per camera at a time.
-However, multiple stream profiles from the same camera can be used as the Primary stream if the camera is added to Orchid Core VMS multiple times.
+Click on the Disabled Camera icon to make this an inactive stream.

+The system allows only one Primary stream per camera at a time.
+However, multiple stream profiles from the same camera can be used as the Primary stream if the camera is added to Orchid Recorder multiple times.
 (This is especially useful for cameras with multiple lenses.)